bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 [](#p_VymH7raTcU)The matcher stops as soon as it finds a full match.
 This means that if multiple branches could potentially match a string, only the first one (ordered by where the branches appear in the regular expression) is used.

 [](#p_zEBIV8lYeb)Backtracking also happens for repetition operators like + and `*`.
 If you match `/^.*x/` against `"abcxe"`, the `.*` part will first try to consume the whole string.
 The engine will then realize that it needs an _x_ to match the pattern.
 Since there is no _x_ past the end of the string, the star operator tries to match one character less.
-But the matcher doesn’t find an _x_ after `abcx` either, so it backtracks again, matching the star operator to just `abc`. _Now_ it finds an _x_ where it needs it and reports a successful match from positions 0 to 4.
+But the matcher doesn't find an _x_ after `abcx` either, so it backtracks again, matching the star operator to just `abc`. _Now_ it finds an _x_ where it needs it and reports a successful match from positions 0 to 4.

 [](#p_0MBBMH8aI2)It is possible to write regular expressions that will do a _lot_ of backtracking.
 This problem occurs when a pattern can match a piece of input in many different ways.
 For example, if we get confused while writing a binary-number regular expression, we might accidentally write something like `/([01]+)+b/`.